Gauged Gromov-Witten theory for small spheres: Construction of a cobordism

-\begin{proof} Suppose first that $(A,{u}) = (A,u)$ has no bubbles.
-We use Newton iteration to find $a_\rho,\xi_\rho$ such that $\cF_{A,\exp_u(\xi)}^{0,\rho}(a_\rho,\xi_\rho) = 0 .$ To solve the Newton iteration we must show that our initial condition is a sufficiently approximate solution so that the blow-up of the quadratic term does not affect convergence of the iteration.
-Let $Q^{0,\rho} := Q_{0}^{0,\rho}$ denote the right inverse of Lemma \ref{uniform}.
+\begin{proof}[Proof of Theorem \ref{families}] We give the proof in the case that $(A,u)$ has no bubbles; the general case is similar and left to the reader.
+We use Newton iteration to find $a_\rho,v_\rho$ such that $\cF_{A,u}^{0,\rho}(a_\rho,v_\rho) = 0 .$ To solve the Newton iteration we must show that our initial condition is a sufficiently approximate solution so that the blow-up of the quadratic term does not affect convergence of the iteration.
+Let $Q^{0,\rho}$ denote the right inverse of Lemma \ref{uniform}.
 We define by induction a sequence